 Training in Wing Chun

-Training in traditional Wing Chun, when segregated from any mixture with other martial arts, utilizes the effectiveness of a wooden dummy with spokes sticking out of it, much in the same way that a western boxer would use a punching bag, with some slight differences.
+Training in traditional Wing Chun, when segregated from any mixture with other martial arts, utilizes the effectiveness of a best wing chun dummy with spokes sticking out of it, much in the same way that a western boxer would use a best punching bag, with some slight differences.

 Forms are practiced countless times in repetition in order to master form and technique, until the point of effortless first-nature reflex mastery.

 Knuckles and other striking bones of the body are conditioned for hardness and safety.

 If a Wing Chun artist accepts the reality of the aforementioned weaknesses and supplements them by building their body to take more blows while increasing their knowledge of grappling (perhaps with combining it with Aikido, or Brazilian Jiujutsu, or Judo) accordingly, they will make for a highly efficient well-rounded fighter that is an undeniable force to respect.